monopole/mdrip/README.md

 `mdrip` rips labeled command blocks from markdown files for execution.

+If you find markdown an effective means to document why and how to run arbitrary sequences of commands, then _mdrip_ makes it easy to place your documentation under test.

+Alternatively, _mrdip_ can be viewed as a means to write _feature_ level __integration tests__ via shell commands in a self-documenting, easily rendered markdown file.

+## Execution

 `mdrip` accepts one _label_ argument and any number of _file name_ arguments, where the files are assumed to contain markdown.

+> `mdrip {label} {file.md} [{file2.md}...]`

-It scans the files for
+The program scans the files for
 [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks)
 immediately preceded by an HTML comment with embedded _@labels_.

-If one of the block labels matches the label argument to the command line, the associated block is extracted.
-Extracted blocks are emitted to `stdout`, or, if `--subshell` is specified, concatenated to run as a subprocess.
+If one of the block labels matches the _{label}_ argument to the command line, the associated block is extracted.

+Extracted blocks are emitted to `stdout` (where they can be piped to an interpreter), or, if `--subshell` is specified, concatenated to run as a subprocess.

 This is a markdown-based instance of language-independent [literate programming](http://en.wikipedia.org/wiki/Literate_programming)